marked-gil/goodwill-events/README.md

 * Redirecting to the same page after post method - [StackOverflow](https://stackoverflow.com/questions/39560175/redirect-to-same-page-after-post-method-using-class-based-views)

-As a novice in web development, I have done intensive research on available resources and materials online that I can find, and tons of them have been instrumental in increasing my understanding of each programming language, library or technology used in this project.
-As I cannot name all those sites I have opened and read, I would just like to acknowledge the great works of experienced developers who took the time to help others, especially beginners like me, by filling the internet with their brilliant contributions.
+As a beginner in web development, I conducted extensive research on available resources and materials online to increase my understanding of the programming languages, libraries, and technologies used in this project.
+While I cannot name all the sites I visited and read, I would like to acknowledge and express my gratitude to the experienced developers who have shared their knowledge and expertise online, helping beginners like me with their brilliant contributions.

 [Back to Table of Contents](#table-of-contents)

 ## Acknowledgment
 With profound gratitude, I would like to mention the following:
-* **Daisy McGirr**, my Code Institute mentor, for her generosity in sharing with me her expertise that significantly guided the creation of this project.
+* **Daisy McGirr**, my Code Institute mentor, for her generosity in sharing her expertise and guiding the creation of this project.
-* **Kyle Dacutan**, my wife, for the constant support, love, and understanding.
+* **Kyle Dacutan**, my wife, for her constant support, love, and understanding.
-* And my children - **Zsyrish** and **Marko** - who continue to be my joy and inspiration.
+* And my children, **Zsyrish** and **Marko**, who continue to be my joy and inspiration.